milonmaze/privacy-terms-observatory/www.cloudflare.com/cookie-policy.md

 Google Analytics - Tracks user behavior on the Websites, which helps us better understand how users are using the Websites.
 Learn more at https://www.google.com/policies/privacy/, and to opt out, visit http://tools.google.com/dlpage/gaoptout.

 Google Tag Manager - Tracks user behavior on the Websites, which helps us better understand how users are using the Websites.
-Learn more at https://support.google.com/tagmanager/answer/6102821?, and to opt out, visit https://support.google.com/analytics/answer/7519794.
+Learn more at https://support.google.com/tagmanager/answer/6102821, and to opt out, visit https://support.google.com/analytics/answer/7519794.

-Marketo (Munchkin) - Links visitor behavior on the Websites to the recipient of an email marketing campaign to measure campaign effectiveness.
-Learn more at http://legal.marketo.com/cookies/, and to out opt, visit http://developers.marketo.com/javascript-api/lead-tracking/#opt_out.

 Bizible - Records website and server performance with each visit to the Websites.
 Learn more at http://www.bizible.com/privacy-policy, and to opt out, visit https://www.bizible.com/cookie-opt-out.

-TechTarget - Tracks user behavior on the Websites, which helps us better understand how users are using the Websites.Learn more at https://www.techtarget.com/privacy-policy-may25/ and to opt out, visit https://www.techtarget.com/individual-rights-request/.
-Please note that TechTarget will not collect any data when a user is identified by IP address as being based in the EU or UK.
+TechTarget - Tracks user behavior on the Websites, which helps us better understand how users are using the Websites.
+Learn more at https://www.techtarget.com/privacy-policy-may25/ and to opt out, visit https://www.techtarget.com/individual-rights-request/.

 In addition, we also may include tracking pixels, which are small graphic images, in our email messages to determine whether the messages were opened and if the links were clicked.
 If you do not want to receive tracking pixels in emails we send you, you will need to disable HTML images in your email client, but that may affect your ability to view images in other emails you receive.